 The Donald M. Payne International Development FellowshipU.S. graduating seniors pursuing grad school

-Up to $96,000 for tuition, internships, and professional development
+Up to $52,000 annually for a two-year program for tuition, internships, and professional development

 The Donald M. Payne Fellowship is for students entering graduate programs in international development or pursuing careers in the USAID Foreign Service, fellowships of up to $38,000 are available.
-Applications for 2020 due November 1, 2019.
-More information.
+Applications for 2023 due November 3, 2022.

 Additional Outside Scholarships and Resources

 HI USA Explore the World Travel Scholarship

 Deadline: Application period currently closed

 The Explore the World Travel Scholarship provides funding to help finance a trip outside of the United States that includes an educational or service component.

 Fund for Education AbroadU.S.
 Undergraduates

 The Fund for Education Abroad (FEA) 2020-2021 scholarship application cycle is now accepting applications!
 American undergraduate students planning to study abroad on any program that meets our requirements in Summer 2020, Fall 2020, and Academic Year 2020-2021 may be eligible to apply.
 Complete list of FEA eligibility requirements.

 The Diversity Network scholarship provides several scholarship awards to students enrolled at its member institutions.
 Summer 2020: Students enrolled at a Diversity Network Member institution and planning to study abroad during the summer of 2020 are encouraged to apply for the $1000 award.
 Students must follow this link for application details (opens Feb 1).
 If you are non-UC Davis student applying to a UC Davis Study Abroad program, make sure to list UC Davis as your institution when applying for this scholarship.